saarimshaikh/House-price-prediction-model/README.md

 # House-price-prediction-model

-In this data I have used the "Boston house price" dataset available on Kaggle Website
+In this Machine learning model, I have used the "Boston house price" dataset available on Kaggle Website

 # IDE used:
   Google Collab